Mateus-Tx/Mateus-Tx/README.md

 - 👋 Hi, I’m @Mateus-Tx
 - 👀 I’m interested in me tornar um programador Front-End
 - 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate em criação de sites
-- 📫 How to reach me ...
+- 📫 How to reach me @mateus_txs

 <!---
 Mateus-Tx/Mateus-Tx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.